CUTR-at-USF/gtfs-realtime-validator/RULES.md

 ### W003 - `VehiclePosition` and `TripUpdate` feed mismatch

-If separate vehicle positions and trip updates feeds are provided, `VehicleDescriptor` or `TripDescriptor` values should match between the two feeds.
+If separate Vehicle Positions and Trip Updates feeds are provided, `VehicleDescriptor` or `TripDescriptor` values should match between the two feeds.

 In other words, if the `VehiclePosition` has a `vehicle_id` A that is assigned to `trip_id` 4, then the `TripUpdate` feed should have a prediction for `trip_id` 4 that includes a reference to `vehicle_id` A.

 <a name="W004"/>

-### W004 - VehiclePosition has unrealistic speed
+### W004 - vehicle `speed` is unrealistic

 `vehicle.position.speed` has an unrealistic speed that may be incorrect.